derenrich/wiki-slurpee/README.md

 # wiki-slurpee
-Browser extension for slurping Google knowledge graph data into Wikidata
+Browser extension for slurping Google knowledge graph data into Wikidata.
+Available in the [chrome web store](https://chrome.google.com/webstore/detail/wiki-slurpee/fkgnbcdfnibcnbgloagfdgdfncccilnc).

 **Warning: You should check all edits this extension produces.
 Google's data isn't perfect and nor is this extension.
 Major changes to Google's search results page will break this extension.**